 “As of right now, they are hiring contractors to come to help us on the weekends, but I don’t see the possibility of being able to change them monthly.
 Even if we worked every Saturday and Sunday.
 It is just too much.”

-Conrado would like to see more air filter technicians being hired to help with the maintenance of schools, “Students need maintenance in their schools to move forward from the pandemic… to learn and grow.”
+Conrado would like to see more air filter technicians being hired to help with the maintenance of schools, “Students need maintenance in their schools to learn and grow.”

 Even with students facing forward, wearing masks, and six feet apart the classroom can still lack sufficient air ventilation.
 (Photo by Brittany Murray, Press-Telegram/SCNG)